 Q: How do I submit documents?

 A: You can upload documents directly into your application portal during your initial application or, once the application is submitted, please email documents to email@example.com (be sure to include your full name and student number).

 Q: When will I hear if I have been admitted?

 A: Application processing time varies based on intended term, student type, whether you are a direct or advanced entry applicant, etc. Students are notified by email when admission decisions are reached.
 Be sure to monitor the email address you used in your application for updates, and check your Application Portal regularly.

 Q: Will there be any changes to English language proficiency requirements at the University of Manitoba?

-In addition, the University of Manitoba will temporarily accept the IELTS Indicator and TOEFL iBT Special Home Edition tests at the same levels as the respective in-person versions.
+In addition, the University of Manitoba will temporarily accept the IELTS Indicator, TOEFL iBT Special Home Edition and CAEL Online tests at the same levels as the respective in-person versions.

 Q: Can I still apply for Fall 2020 admission?

 A: Yes, depending on the program to which you wish to apply.
 Please visit umanitoba.ca/applynow to review the application deadlines and to submit your application.
 University 1 will accept applications until August 1, 2020.
 Application deadlines for Advanced Entry programs vary; please review the relevant Applicant Information Bulletin for your program of choice for more information.